 (Published Feb 22, 2016)

-If you plan on coming to the Capitol during the 2015 session, be aware that the Capitol restoration is well underway, impacting both the outside and inside of the building.
-Watch the video and read both the construction details and general tips below so you can feel like an insider!
+If you plan on coming to the Capitol during the 2016 session, be aware that the Capitol restoration is well underway, impacting both the outside and inside of the building.
+Read both the construction details and general tips below so you can feel like an insider!

 Capitol construction overview

 The Capitol building is closed to the public until renovations are complete in 2017.
 The newly constructed Minnesota Senate Building (MSB), located north across University Avenue from the Capitol, is open to the public.
 Public and disability access is at the front entrance on the corner of Park Street and University Avenue for those walking from the League building (.1 miles).
 Meter parking is available directly behind the MSB on Sherburne Avenue and Lot Q.

 The offices of Senate Democrats are located in this new building.
 Senate Republican offices will remain in the State Office Building for this session.
 Senate floor sessions will be held at the new Minnesota Senate Building.
 The House floor sessions will be held at the State Capitol.
 Due to construction, there will be no public access to the rotunda and very limited access to watch sessions in person.
 (Public access passes will be distributed on a first-come basis in Room 10 of the State Office Building 30 minutes prior to a floor session's scheduled start time.
 The number of available public access passes will be determined each legislative session day by the House of Representatives.
 The passes will only be valid for the legislative day that they are issued.
 Learn how to obtain a pass for the House gallery.)

 The State Office Building (SOB), where House members have their permanent offices, is not under construction.

 Due to construction, the Capitol Press Corps is located in the nearby Centennial Office Building.

 The Department of Administration’s Capitol Restoration web page will be updated throughout session.